Gyal Khatun

 Gyal Khatun (རྒྱལ་ཁ་ཐུན།,lit.
-'Royal Queen') was a princess from the Maqpon Dynasty in Baltistan.
-She was the daughter of King Ali Sher Khan Anchan, a very important person in Balti history.
-Khatun married Jamyang Namgyal, the ruler of Ladakh in the 17th century, becoming the Great Mother Queen of Ladakh.
+'Royal Queen'), also known as Argyl Khatun, was a Balti princess and the chief consort of Jamyang Namgyal, the ruler of Ladakh in the 17th century.
 In Balti and Ladakhi language songs, she is also called Silima Khatun, meaning “Untainted and Pure Queen”.

-Even though Gyal and her daughter-in-law Gyal Kelsang, who was also a Balti princess, were Muslims, the Ladakhi Buddhists see them in high regard.
-They consider them same as the Tibetan Buddhist Goddess Tara.
+The ancestry of Gyal Khatun is disputed in the sources; while some mention her as the daughter of Balti ruler Ali Senge Anchan, others describe the raja of Khaplu, Yabgo Shey Gilazi as her father.
+Even though Gyal and her daughter-in-law Gyal Kelsang, who was also a Balti princess, were Muslims, the Ladakhi Buddhists viewed them in high regard.
+They considered them same as the Tibetan Buddhist Goddess Tara.
 Gyal Khatun is also famous for starting the Gelugpa order of Tibetan Buddhism in Ladakh by putting the Je Tsongkhapa sculpture in the Basgo Temple.

 Gyal Khatun is respected in Ladakh because she supported both Gompas and Mosques.
 Her leadership brought peace between the kingdoms of Maqpon and Ladakh.
-Her son, Sengge Namgyal, later became the most important person in Ladakhi history, known as the “Lion King of Ladakh”.
+Her son, Sengge Namgyal, later became the greatest ruler in Ladakhi history, known as the “Lion King of Ladakh”.
 The Balti and Ladakhi rulers saw her as a strong and secular role model.

-History
+Biography

 During his time as ruler, Jamyang Namgyal, the king of Ladakh, decided to help the Sultan of Chigtan take control of Skardu, the Makpon Kingdom.
 But while they were crossing the mountains in winter, Namgyal's soldiers got lost in a big snowstorm.
 Ali Senge Anchan's skilled army attacked Namgyal's troops and trapped them because the snow blocked all the mountain passes and valleys.
 This made Namgyal surrender.

 Jamyang Namgyal was captured and put in prison in Skardu.
-Ali Senge Anchan then took over Ladakh and made the Makpon empire bigger, going into Western Tibet.
-According to the "Royal Chronicles of Ladakh", while Namgyal was in prison, he fell in love with Ali Senge's daughter, Gyal Khatun.
+Ali Senge Anchan then took over Ladakh and made It a part of the Makpon kingdom, and even reached into Western Tibet.
+According to the Chronicles of Ladakh, while Namgyal was in prison, he fell in love with Ali Senge's daughter, Gyal Khatun.
 They promised to marry each other, and Gyal Khatun became pregnant.
 When Ali Senge found out, he told Namgyal he could marry his daughter and go back to Ladakh with his people if he promised to be loyal to Ali Senge Anchan.

-Ali Senge Anchan let the Ladakhi king, Jamyang, go, but there was a condition.
-He said Jamyang had to marry his daughter, Gyal Khatun, and their son would be the next king of Ladakh.
-Because of this, Jamyang's two sons with his first wife, Queen Tsering, couldn't be rulers, and they had to leave Ladakh and go to Central Tibet.
+However, other sources describe the Yabghu raja of Khaplu, Yabgo Shey Gilazi, as her father.
+Accordingly, Shey Gilazi had married her daughter to Namgyal on condition that her son would be the next ruler of Ladakh and Namgyal's sons from the first wife, Queen Tsering would have no claim over the throne of Ladakh.
+Furthermore Gyal Khatun was to be given the status of first queen.
+A daughter of Namgyal, Mandoq Gyalmo was also married to Anchan.
+Because of this, Jamyang's two sons, Lhawang and Stanzin had to leave Ladakh and go to Central Tibet.